Sheridan station (CTA)

 Sheridan is an 'L' station on the CTA's Red Line.
 It is an elevated station with two island platforms, located at 3940 North Sheridan Road, in the Lakeview neighborhood of Chicago's Lakeview community area.
 Sheridan is the closest 'L' stop to Graceland Cemetery, which is about one-half mile to the west on Irving Park Road.
 The Sheridan station is one of only two remaining 'L' stations that were built on S-curves; Indiana on the Green Line is the other.
-Purple Line weekday rush hour express service use the outside tracks but only a certain number of them stop at this station when the Chicago Cubs have weekday evening home games or other events at Wrigley Field scheduled.
+Purple Line weekday rush hour express service use the outside tracks but do not stop at the station.
+The entrance features Beaux-Arts and Doric architectural features.

 History

 Purple Line connections

 Beginning spring 2007, northbound and southbound Purple Line Express trains stop at Sheridan before Chicago Cubs weekday night games in order to provide more service to Wrigley Field, less than a mile from the station.
 Previously, trains had stopped at the Addison station to the south but that station does not have platform access to the express tracks as Sheridan does, which required Purple Line trains to cross over to the Red Line tracks.
 In order to prevent this from adding to delays caused by the Brown Line reconstruction, the stop was moved to Sheridan.

 Sheridan also sees frequent use by Red Line passengers traveling to and from Wrigley Field, since Addison is often crowded after Cubs games.